Filmscore88/SharkkTankk/notes.md

+Inventor show page only for current_investor, the link to inventor show page on the Invention show page only if current_investor

 before_action autheticaion_required

+add the edit functionality for inventions

-!!!!!In the inventor inventions show page, add investments with investor name and investment amount !!!!!
+!!!!!In the inventor inventions show page, add investments with investor name and investment amount, change investment amount to integer so you can a total column for all investment totals!!!!!

+delete any attributes not uses

 Establish Authentication
 Establish Authorization